Blog

 This process requires capital investment, maintenance budgets, and careful administration.
 There are many interests to balance, sometimes in competition with each other.
 We're lucky to have someone as committed to this work as Kendra Dedinsky and deeply appreciate the time and care she's taken to meet residents in person and answer their questions in such detail.

-Shoreline was recently awarded a grant to implement safety improvements on NE 175th Street which would reduce it from 4 lanes to 2 lanes in each direction, with a center turn lane and painted bicycle lanes from 5th Ave NE to 15th Ave NE.
+Shoreline was recently awarded a grant to implement safety improvements on NE 175th Street which would reduce it from 4 lanes to 2 lanes, with a center turn lane and painted bicycle lanes from 5th Ave NE to 15th Ave NE.
 If funding remains viable, this project will undergo a public engagement process in 2026.

 The Shoreline City government works to actively encourage citizen participation.
 If you have concerns about traffic safety or road projects, see the links above as a starting point.
 Stay active, stay informed and become engaged.
 The North City Neighborhood Association is here to help provide connections to the many public services and resources available to our neighbors.